List of awards and nominations received by Jane Campion: AACTA Awards

 The Australian Academy of Cinema and Television Arts Awards, called Australian Film Institute Awards or AFI Awards from 1985 to 2010, are presented annually by the Australian Academy of Cinema and Television Arts (AACTA).

 Art Directors Guild Awards

 The Arts Foundation Te Tumu Toi

 In December 2022 Campion was a recipient of the New Zealand Arts Icon Award Whakamana Hiranga, which makes her one of twenty current living cultural icons.

 British Independent Film Awards

-The British Independent Film Awards (BIFA Awards) is an organisation that celebrates, supports and promotes British independent cinema and filmmaking talent in United Kingdom, Australia and New Zealand.
+The British Independent Film Awards (BIFA) is an organisation that celebrates, supports and promotes British independent cinema and filmmaking talent in United Kingdom, Australia and New Zealand.

 British Screenwriters' Awards

 Broadcasting Press Guild Awards

 The Broadcasting Press Guild (BPG) is a British association of journalists dedicated to the topic of general media issues.

 Cannes Film Festival

 The Cannes Film Festival, is an annual film festival held in Cannes, France, which previews new films of all genres, including documentaries, from all around the world.